j-mcnally/mediocre/README.md

 Fill out your s3 credentials and bucket name as config variables on heroku.

-Login with admin / seed_password listed in your heroku config.
+Login with seed_username / seed_password listed in your heroku config.

 *Create additional users*